joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 	- Can make cuts within 1mm of the intended cut point.
 	- Can stand on feet for many hours while performing surgery.
 	- Can remain focused and not check email every 5 minutes.
-	- Can describe all major and minor systems of the brain, and locate them within an actual human brain
+	- Can describe all major and minor systems of the brain, and locate them within an actual human brain.

 A completely normal Services page on a generalist firm's website would be a grid or list of "services" that are actually a list of skills or disciplines.
 If it's a dev shop, you'll see a list of languages, frameworks, and functional areas of skill.
 Ex: Ruby, Python, C#, React, Node.js, DevOps, Testing, AWS infrastructure.
 Or if it's a digital marketing agency, you'll see a list of the components of a campaign or digital marketing solution.
 Ex: Facebook ads, copywriting, WordPress design, SEO, content marketing, CRO.

 This is exactly like an auto repair shop that lists all of its equipment on its website instead of a list of what that equipment can do, or a brain surgeon that does the same.
 - **Auto repair shop acting like generalist dev shop**: Hydraulic lift, impact tools, 300-piece socket set, oil changing equipment, engine computer diagnostic system, tire repair components, etc, etc (you get the idea by now).
-- A**ctual auto repair shop**: We can perform a smog check, repair or replace damaged tires, change your oil, tune up your engine, perform yearly maintenance, etc, etc (you get the idea by now).
+- **Actual auto repair shop**: We can perform a smog check, repair or replace damaged tires, change your oil, tune up your engine, perform yearly maintenance, etc, etc (you get the idea by now).

 It's inputs compared to outcomes.
 Tools/skills compared to results those tools/skills can achieve.